 Dirt Works Garden hosts our summer Children’s Program for children ages 4 to 12.
 Visit our Workshop & Events page of this website to learn more.

-It is also home to the Plant Sale, a fundraiser of the Master Gardener Foundation of Thurston County.
+It is also home to our plant nursery.
+Volunteers host twice a month plant sales, a fundraiser of the Master Gardener Foundation of Thurston County.
 Great plants are available at great prices, and all proceeds from the sale go toward supporting the WSU Master Gardener and Thurston County Master Recycler Composter programs.
 More information about the Plant Sale.

 Directions: Dirt Works is located on Olympia’s west side within Yauger Park.